aurealis6/task-tracker-cli/README.md

 - List all tasks
 - List tasks filtered by status (`todo`, `in-progress`, `done`)
 - Tasks persist between runs in a `tasks.json` file
-- Graceful error handling for invalid task IDs and malformed commands
+- Error handling for invalid task IDs and malformed commands

 ## Requirements